 Want to learn more about via ferrata?
 Check out our who, what, where, and when of climbing via ferrata resource!

 Still want more?
 Why not extend your adventure!

 Dolomite Mountains offers fantastic extensions that you can enjoy before or after your trip in the Dolomites.
 Explore Venice, Verona, Lake Garda, Florence, or Milan, or any of the many other magical places found throughout Italy.
 There's no more perfect way to recover from jet lag upon arrival, or delay your return to reality at the end of your trip!

-Self-guided trips available on request.
-Good via ferrata experience required for self guided via ferrata trips.
+Self-guided trips are available on request.
+Good via ferrata experience required for self-guided via ferrata trips.